TutteInstitute/thisnotthat/doc/using_notebooks.rst

 very quickly that can then be fine tuned with more careful labelling after the fact.
 Alternatively it can simply be used to tag clusters of points for later triage or more detailed inspection or labelling (or as irrelevant, or to be discarded).
-The key to getting this done is the :py:class:`~thisnotthat.LabelEditorPane` which supports editing an initial labelling, and adding new labels based on the current selection in the plot.
+The key to getting this done is the :py:class:`~thisnotthat.LabelEditorWidget` which supports editing an initial labelling, and adding new labels based on the current selection in the plot.

-To create a :py:class:`~thisnotthat.LabelEditorPane` you need to pass it an initial set of labels -- a list of vector of strings, one for each point in the map.
+To create a :py:class:`~thisnotthat.LabelEditorWidget` you need to pass it an initial set of labels -- a list of vector of strings, one for each point in the map.
 This can simply be a sequence of strings ``"unlabelled"`` or similar if you wish.
 You can even use the ``labels`` attribute of the ``PlotPane`` if you wish.
 Thus assuming we have a plot pane as above we could use

 .. code:: python3

-    label_editor = tnt.LabelEditorPane(map_plot.labels)
+    label_editor = tnt.LabelEditorWidget(map_plot.labels)

 You can then display the plot and the label editor inline in the notebook with